 Introduction

-I'm glad you've found this page because I'd like to give you all my tips to make your hiking holiday an unforgettable experience.
 I've been hiking in Tenerife regularly since 2014.
 Even on my first visit I was very impressed by the diversity of the Anaga and Teno mountains and the Teide National Park.
-Over the past 10 years I have walked 91 different hikes, filmed a major documentary and written a Hiking Guide Tenerife in 3 languages.
+Over the past 10 years I have walked 91 different hikes, filmed a major documentary and written a Hiking Guide Tenerife.
 You can also hike my tours using the descriptions on this page.

 Image gallery of Tenerife